 Max & Harvey ready to make their cat beds at our Harrow Centre

-Pop duo and YouTube stars Max & Harvey were filmed at their local Cats Protection adoption centre in Harrow to demonstrate how to make the beds using their own donated t-shirts and a cardboard box.
+Pop duo and YouTube stars Max & Harvey were filmed at their local Cats Protection adoption centre in Harrow to demonstrate how to make a cat bed using their own donated t-shirts and a cardboard box.

-“We all know cats need a cosy hiding spot, so I love how easy it is to make one for them out of items we all have at home,” said TV presenter Holly Willoughby who donated a boho top.
+TV presenter Holly Willoughby donated a boho top and said: “We all know cats need a cosy hiding spot, so I love how easy it is to make one for them out of items we all have at home.”

 Entrepreneur and Dragon’s Den star Deborah Meaden agreed saying: “I love to recycle and find new uses for items, so to know it’s easy to make our cats cosy using things we already have is great.”